-For the case $q=2$, an exponential lower bounds (with respect to the square root of the code length, to be more accurate) on the number of transitive and the number of propelinear $1$-perfect codes were firstly established in \cite{Pot:trans} and \cite{BRMS:num_prop}, respectively.
-Here, we will show how to improve the lower bound and generalize it to an arbitrary prime power $q$, using rather simple construction.
+For the case $q=2$, an exponential lower bound (with respect to the square root of the code length, to be more accurate) on the number of transitive and the number of propelinear $1$-perfect codes was firstly established in \cite{Pot:trans} and \cite{BRMS:num_prop}, respectively.
+Here, we will show how to improve the lower bound and generalize it to an arbitrary prime power $q$, using a rather simple construction.
 Some other constructions of transitive and propelinear perfect codes can be found in \cite{BorRif:1999}, \cite{Kro:2000:Z4_Perf}, \cite{Sol:2005transitive}, \cite{BRMS:2012}.

 Section~\ref{s:pre} contains definitions and auxiliary lemmas.
-In Section~\ref{s:main}, we formulate the main results of the correspondence.
+In Section~\ref{s:main}, we formulate the main results of the paper.
 The main theorem is proven in Section~\ref{s:proof}.
-In Section~\ref{s:rem}, we consider some remarks and examples concerning the structure of the group related to the code.
-In Section~\ref{s:fin}, we discuss a problem of studying functions that can result in transitive codes.
+In Section~\ref{s:rem}, we consider some remarks and examples concerning the structure of the group related to a propelinear code, survey the transitive (propelinear) Vasil'ev codes of length $15$, and discuss a problem about functions that can result in transitive codes.